teambit/docs/docs/testing/01-overview.md

 Testing is also part of a component's build pipeline.
 As with any other Build Task, the testing task also happens in a 'component capsule', which is an isolated instance of a component.
 When executed as a Build Task, the tester runs tests for all new or changed dependencies of that component.

-When a component's build pipeline is run as part of the tagging of a new release version, the output of the tests is stored in the component's new version.
+When a component's build pipeline is run as part of the tagging of a new release version, the tests output is stored in the component's new version.

 ## Tester workspace configurations